-Our goal with MYOBD is to teach not only the love of the game and the skills and fundamentals needed to play it, but also bigger life lessons like character, leadership and service.
-This day was created to get us to stop for a second and think about how lucky we are and to make us realize that the world does not revolve around us.
+Our goal with MYOBD is to teach not only the love of the game and the skills needed to play it, but also bigger life lessons like character, leadership and service.
+This day was created to get young players and students who have so much to think about how lucky they are to have what they have.
+The day was simply created to teach kids to be thankful.

-The day revolves around perspective and uses a soccer ball to allow us to hear and see the game in a new light.
-We still play soccer but we see the game in a new, unique and humbling way.
-We go barefoot and play with the imperfect and misshapen soccer balls that we create.
+The day revolves around perspective and uses a soccer ball to allow us to experience the game in a new light.
+Kids go barefoot and play with the imperfect and misshapen soccer balls that themselves and their friends create.
 The process of making the ball is just as important, if not more important, than the actual scoring of goals on the day of the event.
 Part of the beauty of the event is helping start a conversation between players and parents as well as coaches and players about the hard issues going on in life.

-The first ever “Make Your Own Ball Day” was held in September of 2012 at South Central Soccer Academy in Bargersville, Indiana.
+The first ever “Make Your Own Ball Day” was held in September of 2012 with a soccer club in Indiana.